bwarelabs/solana-test-setup/syncer/README.md

 ## Environment Variables
 This container uses the following environment variables:
 1. **BIGTABLE_EMULATOR_HOST**: Points to the BigTable emulator service for integration.

+PS: there is a new version in progress on branch SOL-18 which watches the data written by the geyser plugin and uploads it directly in COS, and a new class that writes data from bigtable and writes to COS for the initial sync, but we still test the code, it will reach main soon.